 Ambassadors are grassroots volunteers who serve as the main point of in-district contact for a targeted member of Congress to help the Alzheimer’s Association achieve its federal policy priorities.
 They develop and cultivate trusted relationships with their assigned congressional office through ongoing, personal contacts, drawing upon proven techniques and the support of Association National and Chapter staff.
 Alzheimer’s Association Ambassadors commit to serve for a renewable one year term which requires training, mostly done online and at least 4-6 hours a month commitment.
 Ambassadors attend the annual Public Policy Forum in Washington, DC as well as schedule other in-district visits to legislators.

-Roger is assigned to Congressman Ted Budd's district and has been actively advocating for the cause by visiting Budd's district offices and DC office.
-He also rutinely writes to his local newspaper, the Greensboro News and Record, speaking publicly about the legislation that is most important to those with Alzheimer's and their caregivers.
+Jay is assigned to Congressman David Price's district and has been actively advocating for the cause with Rep. Price's district offices and DC office.
 To learn more about becoming a part of an Alzheimer's Congressional Team, see the links below.

 Alzheimer's Association Advocacy Day will bring Advocates together at the state Capitol to bring awareness about Alzheimer's.

 With help from advocates like you, we’ve passed critical legislation and more than quadrupled federal research funding since 2011.
 But our work isn’t done and we need dedicated advocates like you to build on this success in Congress and in every state capital.
 We’ll train you to advocate in a variety of ways, some of which take just an hour or two every few months.
 Whatever your experience and availability, we’re eager to have you on our advocacy team!
 Will you join us?

 Charlotte, NC 28209